apostle/apostle.js/README.md

 ### Sending Email

-Sending an email is easy, a minimal example may look like this
+Sending an email is easy, a minimal example may look like this.

 ```
 apostle.mail('welcome_email', {email: 'mal@apostle.io'});